sanchay0/home/README.md

 ## TODO

-- Explore moving everything to one page (??)
+- add ability to set comments and subscription emails
 - Fix firestore write permissions (add auth to app to add likes/comments/replies)
-- add ability to set comments and subscription emails
 - add markdown admin support to make posts (using [TinyMCE](https://www.tiny.cloud/docs/tinymce/6/basic-setup/))
     - when we make posts, need to make sure to send email to subscriber list via sendgrid
 - add redis cache, use nextjs-redis